UniversalDependencies/docs/_bm/dep/nmod-poss.md

 8	fò	fɔ́	VERB	_	_	4	xcomp	_	_
 9	.	.
 PUNCT	_	_	8	punct	_	_

-'No one could not say a name of a child'.
+'No one could say the child's name'.
 ~~~

 Alienable possession is marked by a postposition ka which follows a dependent noun.